-Water dissolves naturally occurring minerals and radioactive material as it travels over the land's surface or through the ground, and it can pick up substances caused by the presence of animals or human activity.
+The sources of drinking water (both bottled and tap) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and can pick up substances caused by the presence of animal or human activity.
 Contaminants that may be present in source water include microbial contaminants, inorganic contaminants, pesticides and herbicides, organic chemical contaminants, and radioactive contaminants.